 What the pattern in the above chart shows is that in a typical month,

-- about 50 to 80 injured men who get that month’s meal card from us would have been waiting at least 12 months since his injury.
-They make up about 14% of the injured cases registered each month;
+- 46 to 95 injured men who get that month’s meal card from us would have been waiting at least 12 months since his injury.
+The monthly average is 70 men, which makes up about 14 percent of the average 494 injured men who register for meals each month.